et-code-home/ap-cs-inheritance/multiple-choice-practice/README.md

 **Question 7:**

-Which of the following statements is true regarding the `super()` keyword in Java?

-a.
-It can only be used inside a constructor
-b.
-It can be used to access the superclass members directly
-c.
-It is used to create a new instance of the superclass
-d.
-It is used to indicate that a method is being overridden

-**Question 8:**

-Which of the following is not a benefit of inheritance?

-a.
-Code reusability
-b.
-Polymorphism
-c.
-Encapsulation
-d.
-Flexibility in design and maintenance

-**Question 9:**

-Which of the following statements about abstract classes and interfaces is true?

-a.
-An abstract class can be instantiated directly
-b.
-An interface can have method implementations
-c.
-An abstract class can implement multiple interfaces
-d.
-An interface can have instance variables

-**Question 10:**

 Which of the following is true about the `instanceof` operator in Java?

 a.
 It checks if an object is equal to a specific value